ARadRareness/chatbot/README.md

 # Chatbot

-A Clever Helpful Assistant To Benefit Others Technology.

 A chat system which uses the [text-generation-webui](https://github.com/oobabooga/text-generation-webui/) API to provide entertainment and/or value.

 ## Features

-* Chat history (Not saying it's good yet though)
+* Chat History (Not saying it's good yet though)
 * Document Retrieval
 * Text To Speech
-* Microphone input
+* Microphone Input

 ## Requirements